lykmapipo/MoneyJS/README.md

 ### Configuration

 #### `Money.BASE`
-Set a base currency to be used with `Money.USD`.
-Default to `USD`.
+Set a base currency to be used with `Money`.
+Default to `Money.USD`.
 Currency value to set must be obtained from `Money` static currencies helper. `Money.BASE` is heavily used in `exchanging` money instance from one currency to another.

 Example
 ```js